 Recreational fishing for gag has been closed from February 1 through March 31 every year since 2009.
 However, there was a change to this closure in 2014 where a Framework Action continued a closure of harvest of gag from February 1 through March 31 but only at depths of 20 fathom and deeper.
 There are no relatively recent landings data with which to evaluate the impact the 20-fathom closure has had on gag landings.
 However, a fisheries dependent study (Sauls et al. 2014) surveyed Gulf of Mexico recreational fishermen and recorded gag catch by depth.
 The study collected data from 2009 through 2014 and determined 2.7% of headboat landings and 25.4% of charter boat landings of gag occurred at or deeper than 20 fathoms.
 No data are available on the private vessel landings and this component was assumed to have the same landings as the charter boat component.
-The impact the 20-fathom closure had on gag landings was to reduce the landings by 2.7% for headboats and 25.4% for charter boat and private vessel gag landings.
+Based upon the Sauls et al. (2014) study, we assumed that the the 20-fathom closure reduced the landings by 2.7% for headboats and 25.4% for charter boat and private vessel gag landings.